soyastudio/SoyaCoder/GCP/Certificates/Official Google Cloud Certified Associate Cloud Engineer Study Guide.md

 - Configuring Cloud SQL
 - Configuring Cloud Spanner
 - Configuring BigQuery
+    - BigQuery does not require you to configure instances.
+    - The first task for using BigQuery is to create a data set to hold data
+    - Not all regions support BigQuery

 ### NoSQL: Datastore, Cloud Firestore, and Bigtable

 - Cloud Datastore
+    - Datastore is a document database
+    - Datastore is a schemaless database
+    - Datastore is a managed database.Datastore automatically partitions data and scales up or down as demand warrants.
+    - support for transactions and indexes to improve query performance
 - Cloud Firestore
+    - Cloud Firestore is a managed NoSQL database that uses the document data model.
+    - Cloud Firestore is that it is designed for storing, synchronizing, and querying data across distributed applications, like mobile apps.
+    - Cloud Firestore supports transactions and provides multiregional replication
 - Cloud Bigtable
+    - It is a wide-column database
+    - Bigtable is designed for petabyte-scale databases
+    - Bigtable runs in clusters and scales horizontally.

 ## Choosing a Storage Solution: Guidelines to Consider